FOLIO-FSE/folio_migration_tools/README.md

 # MARC21-To-FOLIO
-AA set of Python3 script transforming MARC21 and Items in delimited files to FOLIO inventory objects.
+A set of Python3 script transforming MARC21 and Items in delimited files to FOLIO inventory objects.

 The scripts requires a FOLIO tenant with reference data set.
 The script will throw messages telling what reference data is missing.